matt70iu/Project-4-fullstack-v2/README.md

 If this bug cannot be resolved, I will simply replace with a text fields, although, this would be a setback for the project in terms of features.

+As I have been unable to reliably resolve this issue with CK editor, I have been forced to remove it from the create/edit posts template.

 ### Features for future implementation

 - Would like to implement some form of email validation.
 This could facilitate the launching of a possible news letter, buleton, or something similar in the future.